Please change your location to view this page.

 But, if an employer reasonably suspects an employee is unwell, they can direct the employee to have a medical examination and provide medical clearance before they return to work.
 This is part of an employer’s work health and safety responsibilities.
 But risks can arise if the employer’s direction is not reasonable (for example, if there is no sound basis for the suspicion).

 If an employee is a carer for someone who is unwell, they should take carer’s leave.
 Carer's leave comes out of the employee's personal leave balance.
-If the employee does not accrue personal leave (for example, if they are a casual) or doesn’t have enough personal leave, the employer should consider a special leave arrangement or discuss other leave arrangements, including unpaid leave.
+If the employee doesn't accrue personal leave (for example, if they are a casual) or doesn’t have enough personal leave, the employer should consider a special leave arrangement or discuss other leave arrangements, including unpaid leave.

 All employees, including casual employees, are entitled to 2 days of unpaid carer’s leave on each occasion they need to care for an unwell member of their family or household.
+Employees may also be entitled to take unpaid pandemic leave pursuant to recent changes to most of Australia’s modern awards (above).

 Generally, no. You can advise employees that they may access their long service leave entitlements if they wish to, however, the conditions on which employees can take this leave is subject to the relevant state or territory long service leave legislation.
 For example, the employee may be required to take a minimum period of long service leave or give a minimum period of notice to the employer.